Webflow vs Hubspot cms: 2026 comparison

 Webflow:

-- AWS Managed Hosting + Fastly CDN
+- Managed hosting on AWS + Fastly CDN

 - Public SLA for Enterprise accounts, online status monitoring